What to Expect from the MD Multiple Mini Interview

 The format can help you convey your cultural sensitivity, maturity, empathy, and reliability—all important physician characteristics that aren’t necessarily reflected by Medical College Admission Test® (MCAT) scores and undergraduate grades.
 Although you may feel nervous about participating in the multiple mini interview, applicants often tell us they enjoyed the process once they’ve completed it.

 The Interview Process

-There are a total of eight online interviews.
-Before an interview rotation begins, you receive a scenario with an open-ended question and have two minutes to prepare an answer.
-You then enter the virtual interview room, where you engage in a five-minute conversation with an interviewer.
+There are a total of six online interviews.
+Before an interview rotation begins, you receive a scenario with an open-ended question and have approximately two minutes to prepare an answer.
+You then enter the virtual interview room, where you engage in a brief conversation with an interviewer (about 6 minutes).

 When the time is up for that scenario, your performance is scored.
-After a short break, you move on to the next scenario.
+You will then be moved on to the next virtual scenario.

 There is also an open-station virtual interview, similar to a traditional one-on-one interview.
 It lasts 13 minutes, during which time you can ask questions of the interviewer.

 Interviewers are members of our faculty, staff, and student body who are trained in the multiple mini interview format.

 Because the questions are situational, there are no right or wrong answers.
 Rather, each assessment focuses on your decision-making, critical-thinking, and communication skills as they relate to healthcare and social issues.
 Interviewers are evaluating your thought process and your ability to improvise.